ref-finance/docs/contracts/ref-exchange.md

 ## Remove liquidity

 Remove liquidity from given pool.
-Pass how many shares to withdraw and `min_amounts` of tokens of given pool that should be received (to prevent frontrunning).
+Pass how many shares to withdraw and `min_amounts` of tokens of given pool that should be received (to prevent front running).

 ```
 pub fn remove_liquidity(&mut self, pool_id: u64, shares: U128, min_amounts: Vec<U128>);